utsavratan/UtsavRatan_CSE3_SmartSchoolManagementSystem/README.md

 | **ISHAN JHA** | B.Tech Computer Science Engineering | K.R.
 Mangalam University | 2401010022@krmu.edu.in    |

 ---
+## 🎓 Guidance & Mentorship

+This project was made possible under the valuable guidance of:

+**Dr. Rupesh Kumar Tipu Sir**
+<sub>Department of Computer Science & Engineering</sub>
+<sub>His support, mentorship, and technical insights were instrumental in shaping this project into a success.</sub>
+---

 ## 🌐 Visit the Website